-Garden Power Tools & Equipment
+Garden Power Tools and Equipment

 Blower: (sometimes referred to as a Leaf Blower) A gardening tool that propels air out of a nozzle to move debris such as leaves and grass cuttings.
 A Blower is powered by electric or gasoline motors.
 This tool is great for removing leaves and grass clippings from walks, patios, driveways, plants and planting beds, etc., and will save you a lot of time and effort in cleaning up these areas.